taniietrinh/Benefits-With-Friends/Benefits-With-Friends_SRS.md

 #### 1.3 	Intended Audience and Reading Suggestions

-The intended audience for this document is TAs for Nash Mahmoud’s CSC4330 class.
+The intended audience for this document is the TA for Nash Mahmoud’s CSC4330 class and Dr. Nash.
 The SRS document contains a description of the systems which make up the Benefits With Friends service.

 #### 1.4 	Product Scope